2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in Arkansas

 The average tuition and fees for an in-state undergraduate at UAPB are $8,064 a year.

-Southern Arkansas University Main Campus ranked #7 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in Arkansas list.
+Southern Arkansas University Main Campus did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a bachelor’s degree.
+It came in at #7 on the list.
 Southern Arkansas University Main Campus is a small public school located in the town of Magnolia.

 Williams Baptist University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a bachelor’s degree.
 It came in at #8 on the list.
-WBU is a small private not-for-profit school located in the rural area of Walnut Ridge.
+WBU is a fairly small private not-for-profit school located in the rural area of Walnut Ridge.

 In-state tuition fees for undergraduate students at WBU are $18,570 per year.